to individuals, families, and the community to address behavioral health problems with compassion, integrity, competence, and ethical behavior.

 with family members and community partners in order to enhance the well-being of individuals and the community.

 I am a proud graduate of The Ohio State University where I earned a Masters degree in Social Work and where I have been teaching in the College of Social Work since 2015.
 I am a Licensed Independent Social Worker with Supervisor designation in the State of Ohio and an active member of the Society for Social Work and Research and the National Association of Social Workers.
+I am trained in neuroscience coaching and currently working on certification.

 When I'm not working, you can find me anywhere the community is having fun!
 Together with my husband, we enjoy spending lots of time with our four adult children and grandchildren all who remind us to laugh and love hard, and our dog Daisy who remind us that love is unconditional.